 Many of my initial images were shaky and blurry.
 I thought that the entry-level Canon EOS 500D is the issue and a better camera would have got me good photos.
 So, I started looking for an upgrade.

-Here, the actual culprit was wrong camera holding technique along with lack of shutter speed.
+Here, the actual culprit was the wrong camera holding technique along with a lack of shutter speed.
 As a thumb rule, you must use a shutter speed, which is at least the reciprocal of the focal length of shooting.

 So, at 50mm focal length, you should go for a minimum shutter speed of 1/50, for a non-IS camera and lens set up.